Sharon Robertson is a partner at Cohen Milstein and a member of the Antitrust practice. She is also a member of the firm’s Executive Committee.

-Ms. Robertson represents End-Payor Plaintiffs in the following notable pay-for-delay pharmaceutical antitrust cases in which the firm serves as Co-Lead Counsel:
+Ms. Robertson represents End-Payor Plaintiffs in the following pharmaceutical antitrust cases in which the firm serves as Co-Lead Counsel:

-In addition, Ms. Robertson serves as a member of the executive committee in similar pay-for-delay cases in which Cohen Milstein plays a significant role in coordinating discovery, including: Niaspan (In re Niaspan Antitrust Litigation (E.D.
-Pa.)), ACTOS (In re ACTOS Antitrust Litigation (S.D.N.Y.)) and Solodyn (In re Solodyn Antitrust Litigation (D. Mass.)).
+In addition, Ms. Robertson serves as a member of the executive committee in similar cases in which Cohen Milstein plays a significant role, including In re Niaspan Antitrust Litigation (E.D.
+Pa.), In re Suboxone Antitrust Litigation (E.D.
+Pa.) and In re ACTOS Antitrust Litigation (S.D.N.Y.).

 Ms. Robertson has successfully litigated the following notable matters:

-- Urethanes (Polyether Polyols) Antitrust Litigation: Cohen Milstein is Co-Lead Counsel in an antitrust class action alleging a nationwide conspiracy to fix the prices of polyether polyols.
-Ms. Robertson played a leading role in helping obtain settlements with several defendants for $139 million and was a member of the trial team that obtained a $400 million jury verdict (trebled to more than $1 billion), which was affirmed on appeal by the 10th Circuit.
+- Urethanes (Polyether Polyols) Antitrust Litigation (D. Kan.): We served as Co-Lead Counsel in an antitrust class action alleging a nationwide conspiracy to fix the prices of polyether polyols.
+Ms. Robertson played a leading role in helping obtain settlements with several defendants for $139 million and was a member of the trial team that obtained a $400 million jury verdict (trebled to more than $1 billion), which was affirmed on appeal by the Tenth Circuit.
 The case against Dow ultimately settled for $835 million while Dow’s petition for certiorari was pending before the Supreme Court, bringing the total recovery to $974 million – nearly 250% of the damages found by the jury.

-- Albany and Detroit Nurses Litigation: Cohen Milstein represented registered nurses employed by hospitals in Albany and Detroit in class actions alleging a wage-fixing conspiracy.
+- Albany and Detroit Nurses Litigation (N.D.N.Y.; E.D.
+Mich.): We represented registered nurses employed by hospitals in Albany and Detroit in class actions alleging a wage-fixing conspiracy.
 Ms. Robertson obtained settlements with five Albany Defendants totaling over $14 million.
 In the Detroit case, Ms. Robertson helped obtain $98 million in settlements with eight Defendants.

-- Indonesian Villagers Litigation: Ms. Robertson represented Indonesian villagers in a lawsuit against Exxon Mobil over torture and extrajudicial killings allegedly committed by the Defendant’s security forces (a unit of the Indonesian military).
+- Indonesian Villagers Litigation (D.D.C.): Ms. Robertson represented Indonesian villagers in a lawsuit against Exxon Mobil over torture and extrajudicial killings allegedly committed by the Defendant’s security forces (a unit of the Indonesian military).

-Ms. Robertson attended the State University of New York at Binghamton, where she graduated magna cum laude with a B.A. in Philosophy, Politics and Law.
+Ms. Robertson graduated from State University of New York at Binghamton, magna cum laude with a B.A. in Philosophy, Politics and Law.
 She earned her J.D. from the Benjamin N. Cardozo School of Law, where she served as Notes Editor of the Cardozo Public Law, Policy and Ethics Journal.